Suprafix: In other languages

 In the Ma'ya language of Indonesia, there is a toneme that marks a replacive morpheme that is also described as a suprafix.
-Lex van der Leeden describes the language as having a toneme pattern, such as a class 12 toneme pattern of the language, being replaced by a class 21 toneme pattern.
-He notes that these are inflectional changes.
+Lex van der Leeden describes the language as having a toneme pattern, such as a class 12 toneme pattern of the language being replaced by a class 21 toneme pattern.
+He notes that they are inflectional changes.

-In the Waurá language, there is a nasalization suprafix, which arises when the word is placed in a possessive construction.
-Consider nu-mapã́, 'my honey' versus mápa, 'honey'.
+In the Waurá language of Brazil, there is a nasalization suprafix that arises when the word is placed in a possessive construction: nu-mapã́, 'my honey' and mápa, 'honey'.

 In Ngbaka, there are examples of additive suprafixes.
 The segmental string that constitutes the morpheme meaning 'to return' is kpolo.
-However, when the four different additive suprafixes are affixed, a change in tense/aspect is realized: kpòlò, kpōlō, kpòló and kpóló.
+However, when the four different additive suprafixes are affixed, a change in tense/aspect is realised: kpòlò, kpōlō, kpòló and kpóló.